 I once saw a comedian read Donna Summers’ song “Hot Stuff” as if it was a poem.
 Now, if you listen to the song, you know that she is talking about a hot date.
 But the way he read it, it sounded like she wanted hot food.

-Be aware of how your volume, pitch, rate, quality and character affect you meaning.
+Be aware of how your volume, pitch, rate, quality, and character affect your meaning.